All Episodes

 Free speech has got to mean something in terms of the free exercise of religion.

-That's you know, I got my old copy of the Constitution, the one before.
+You know, I got my whole copy of the Constitution, the one before, you know, Earl Warren got a hold of it.

 What happened to that?

-Brian in Detroit, Michigan, you're next.
+Brian in Detroit, Michigan.

-Brian, welcome to the Rush Limbaugh program.
+Brian, welcome to the Rush Limbaugh Program.

 Hi, Roger.

-Uh great to be on.
+Great to be on.

 Thanks for taking my call.

-I'm actually from uh Auburn Hills, Michigan, which Rush know which Rush also refers to as well, we can't really say it.
+I'm actually from Auburn Hills, Michigan, which Rush also refers to as, well, we can't really say it, but I'm right by the palace and the Silver Dome of Auburn Hills and Pontiac.

 So I know a lot about this jobs bank.

-Yeah, what about what about it?
+Yeah, what about it?

 What do you know?